ValerioS05/nestbite/project_structure.md

 - Here we have forms related to the booking app.
     - BookingForm:
         - The purpose of this form is to allow the user to create booking for tables in a specified restaurant.
 As the name says the form is based on the booking model and its fields.
+        - An admin/staff member can modify bookings from other users(obviously that wouldn't be smart to do it without the request of the user.).
         - There are some features in this form:
             - The multiple choice field a list of tables selectable with checkboxes.
             The __init_ _ method was initialized to get the tables for the selected restaurants by queryset.